venicegeo/pz-docs/documents/userguide/2-hello.md

 As you work through this tutorial, you might find these two additional Piazza resources helpful:

 -   `pz-swagger` is a browser-based UI for exploring Piazza’s REST API.
 It is located at the same parent address as your `piazza` host, e.g., `pz-swagger.venicegeo.io`.
-If you are not familiar with Swagger, see [swagger.io](http://swagger.io).
+If you are not familiar with Swagger, see <a target="_blank" href="http://swagger.io">swagger.io</a>.

 -   `pz-sak` is a developer-level tool for directly interacting with some of Piazza’s public and private services.
 For example, you can use SAK to examine log files, check the status of jobs, and perform metadata queries.
 It too can be found under the same parent host address, e.g., `pz-sak.venicegeo.io`.
 SAK is a tool for debugging and testing only; it is not to be used in production.
 Contact the Piazza team for assistance with SAK.